Human Rights Consultation

 The Equity, Diversity & Inclusion Office (EDIO) provides guidance and support to students, staff, faculty and librarians in resolving issues that involve equity, discrimination or harassment.

-As a part of the process, the EDIO will meet with you to hear your concerns, answer questions, share information about complaints resolution processes, and discuss the most appropriate options with you to work towards resolution.
+As a part of the process, a staff member from EDIO will meet with you to hear your concerns, answer questions, share information about complaints resolution processes, and discuss the most appropriate options with you to work towards a resolution.

 Any student, staff, faculty or librarian is welcome to reach out to the EDIO if you feel you have experienced harassment or discrimination under all protected grounds under the Ontario Human Rights Code.